 Exercising every day improves both your physical and mental health.
 But how many of you go train in the gym for vanity?
 Don’t take this the wrong way.
-Working out to have rock-hard abs or sculpted legs is a plus, but you should not forget to build muscles in your arms.
+Doing crunches to achieve rock-hard abs or performing leg workouts for sculpted calves is a plus, but you should not forget to build muscles in your arms.

 Not only do strong arms help you carry kids and heavy loads, but they are also a hallmark of fitness.
 While building more muscular arms is beneficial for your physique, this also shows that you are capable of taking care of yourself and your loved ones.
 To help you boost your confidence, we’ve gathered the best arm workouts for men in 2021 — specifically aimed at your biceps and triceps.
 If you want more rigorous exercises, be sure to read our roundup of the best shoulder exercises, HIIT, and ab workouts.

 If you know anything about fitness, you know that biceps are just vanity muscles.
 The true powerhouse of the arm is the triceps, those muscles that light at the back of the upper arm and which hold the key to strengthening your arms and maximizing power.